So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 2. Research Well:

 Research is the most important and tedious aspect of the history project.
 Mind you, the depth of your research will determine the impact of your project.
 So, once you have identified your topic, it’s time to choose an appropriate historical research method.
-Visiting museums is the ideal way to get up close and personal with history.
-But if it’s not possible, go through historical records available at libraries.
+Visiting museums is ideal for getting up close and personal with history.
+But if it’s impossible, go through library historical records.
 You can also refer to famous works of some modern historians to build an argument.

 You’ll be researching two types of materials to derive information:

 Think of them as oral or penned eyewitness accounts of historical happenings.
-Recorded at the time when the event unfolded, the primary sources are reliable sources for interpreting history.
-These can be in form of letters, speeches, folk songs, legislations, interviews, newspaper & magazine columns, MOM, legal verdicts, drawings, photographs, diaries, biographies, relics, monuments, and more.
+Recorded when the event unfolded, the primary sources are reliable sources for interpreting history.
+These include letters, speeches, folk songs, legislations, interviews, newspaper & magazine columns, MOM, legal verdicts, drawings, photographs, diaries, biographies, relics, monuments, and more.
 You can access them at government archives, libraries, private collections, and elsewhere.

-These are second-hand accounts of historical happenings, as they draw information from primary sources.
-While primary sources document an event, the secondary sources offer background and analysis of it.
-Although they aren’t as reliable as the primary ones, they help understand an event and shape an argument nonetheless.
-They come in form of newspaper articles & editorials, video & audio recordings, documentaries, encyclopedias, textbooks, and research works.
+These are second-hand accounts of historical happenings that draw information from primary sources.
+While primary sources document an event, secondary sources offer background and analysis.
+Although they aren’t as reliable as the primary ones, they help understand an event and shape an argument.
+They come in the form of newspaper articles & editorials, video & audio recordings, documentaries, encyclopedias, textbooks, and research works.

-Tips: Try to base your history project on primary resources for the sake of authenticity.
+Tips: Try to base your history project on primary resources for authenticity.
 However, you’ll need secondary sources to build an argument and draw a logical conclusion.
-When surfing the internet for information, ensure the resource is credible, backed by proper references.
-Also, make a list of the resources you base your research on for the bibliography.
+When surfing the internet for information, ensure the resource is credible and backed by proper references.
+Also, list the resources you base your research on for the bibliography.

 Once the research is over, it’s time to organize all the information you gathered.
-Mind you, a well-organized project leaves a lasting impression and makes it easier for the evaluator to go through it.
+A well-organized project leaves a lasting impression and makes it easier for the evaluator to go through it.

 Here’s how to keep the history project for class 12 concise, sharp, and coherent.

-- Introduce the topic with a quick reference to key information
+- To start with, introduce the topic with a quick reference to key information

-- Identify the reasons that led to the historical event
+- Next, you need to identify the reasons that led to the historical event

-- Elaborate on the event with proper dates and chronology
+- Then discuss the event with proper dates and chronology

-- Analyze the consequences of the event on all stakeholders.
+- Now it’s time to analyze the consequences of the event on everyone involved.

 - Detail the pros and cons of the event or issue